danieldaeschle/vjwt/README.md

 > Currently it's work in progress until the json module in V is finalized.
 # jwt for V
-A small native library to encode and decode JWT tokens in V.
+A small native library to encode and decode JWT in V.

 # Getting started